-- If you are on campus during regular business hours, you may go to the Student Health Center aswell as to Violence Intervention Prevention (VIP) Center for support and guidance.
+- If you are on campus during regular business hours, you may go to the Student Health Center as well as to Violence Intervention Prevention (VIP) Center for support and guidance.
 These are both confidential resources. - 4.
 For your safety and well-being, immediate medical attention is encouraged.
-Further, being examined as soon as possible, ideally within 120 hours, is important in the case of rape or sexualassault.
+Further, being examined as soon as possible, ideally within 120 hours, is important in the case of rape or sexual assault.
 The hospital will arrange for a specific medical examination at no charge.
 To preserve evidence, it is recommended that you do not bathe, shower, douche, eat, drink, smoke, brush your teeth, urinate, defecate or change clothes before receiving medical attention.
 Even if you have already taken any of these actions, you are still encouraged to have prompt medical care, and evidence may still be recoverable.
 Typically, if police are involved or will be involved, they will obtain evidence from the scene, and it is best to leave things undisturbed until their arrival.
 They will gather bedding, linens or unlaundered clothing and any other pertinent articles that may be used for evidence.
 It is best to allow police to secure items in evidence containers, but if you are involved in transmission of items of evidence, such as to the hospital, secure them in a clean paper bag or clean sheet, to avoid contamination.
-If you have physical injuries, photographor have them photographed, with a date stamp on the photo.
+If you have physical injuries, photographer have them photographed, with a date stamp on the photo.
 Record the names of any witnesses, and their contact information.
 This information may be helpful to the proof of a crime, to obtain an order of protection or to offer proof of a campus policy violation.
 Try to memorize details (physical description, names, license plate number, car description,), or even better, write notes to remind you of details, if you have time and the ability to do so. - 5.
-If you obtain external orders of protection (e.g. restraining orders, injunctions, protection from abuse), please notify the Department of Public Safety and the Bergen County Sheriff's Department or the campus's Title IX Coordinator so that those orders can be observed on campus. - 6.
-Even after the immediate crisis has passed, consider seeking support from the Student HealthCenter or the Violence Intervention Prevention (VIP) Center. - 7.
-Contact the Department of Public Safety and/or the Dean of Student Life and Conduct if you need assistance with Bergen Community College related concerns, such as no-contact orders orother protective measures.
-The Dean of Student Life and Conduct will also assist in any neededadvocacy for students who wish to obtain protective or restraining orders from local authorities.
+As time passes, evidence may dissipate or become lost or unavailable, thereby making investigation, possible prosecution, disciplinary proceedings, or obtaining protection from abuse orders related to the Incident more difficult.
+If a victim chooses not to make a complaint regarding an incident, he or she nevertheless should consider speaking with Campus Public Safety or other law enforcement to preserve evidence in the event that the victim decides to report the incident to law enforcement or the College at a later date to assist in proving that the alleged criminal offense occurred or that may be helpful in obtaining a protection order. - 6.
+If you obtain external orders of protection (e.g. restraining orders, injunctions, protection from abuse), please notify the Department of Public Safety and the Bergen County Sheriff's Department or the campus's Title IX Coordinator so that those orders can be observed on campus. - 7.
+Even after the immediate crisis has passed, consider seeking support from the Student Health Center or the Violence Intervention Prevention (VIP) Center. - 8.
+Contact the Department of Public Safety and/or the Dean of Student Life and Conduct if you need assistance with Bergen Community College related concerns, such as no-contact orders or other protective measures.
+The Dean of Student Life and Conduct will also assist in any needed advocacy for students who wish to obtain protective or restraining orders from local authorities.
 The College is able to offer reasonable academic accommodations, transportation accommodations, escorts, no contact orders, counseling services access and other supports and resources as needed by a victim.